guyroyse/feature-ui/README.md

 # Obligatory

+**WARNING** This library does not work.
+It was a spike.
+If you can make it work, please do so and sent us a pull request. ¡Muchas gracias!

 Just a super basic example.
-More to come if this actually works.

 ## Samples